i am tired of hiding my sensitivity

 A few days ago I received an email from a lovely soul from the Philippines.
 Her words struck so dear to my heart as she expressed how much she related to me.
-After reading my journal entry post from November of last year, she reached out excited to read more.
+After reading a post from November of last year, she reached out excited to read more.

 My dear friend Marisa Conte also wrote in a recent FB post: